I’ve slipped, tripped or fallen at work, can I claim compensation?

 We have recovered an additional £21.2m more in compensation for clients who switched to us from their previous firm.
 Contact us now to discover the real value of your claim.

-What are my legal rights if I’ve slipped and been injured at work?
+What are my legal rights if I’ve slipped, tripped or fallen and been injured at work?

 Under the Health and Safety at Work Act, your employer must do everything in their power to prevent slips, trips and falls.
 This could include: